xamarin/binding-tools-for-swift/README.md

 ## Elevator Pitch

-Xamarin Binding Tools for Swift is a set of tools that can consume a compiled swift library and will generate a set of swift wrappers around the front-facing API in the library and a set of C# bindings that makes the swift library look and act like a C# assembly.
+Xamarin Binding Tools for Swift is a set of tools that can consume a compiled Swift library and will generate a set of Swift wrappers around the front-facing API in the library and a set of C# bindings that makes the Swift library look and act like a C# assembly.

 ## TL;DR - I Just Want to See This Work

-Clone the repository on a MacOS machine.
+Clone the repository on a macOS machine.

     cd binding-tools-for-swift
     make
     cd tests/tom-swifty-test
     make

-In order to run the binding tools, you will need a compiled swift library which includes a `.swiftmodule`.
+In order to run the binding tools, you will need a compiled Swift library which includes a `.swiftmodule`.
 Here are the options for the binding generator:

     steveh$ mono tom-swifty/bin/Debug/tom-swifty.exe --help
     Usage: